 It’s hard to overstate the value of video lottery to the South Dakota Lottery.
 South Dakota Lottery gets 50% of all machine income.

 How much is that?
-The 1,200 or so establishments hosting 9,000+ video lottery games take in more than $1 billion a year in bets, giving back $150 million or so to the state’s General Fund.
+The 1,200 or so establishments hosting 9,000+ video lottery games take in more than $1 billion yearly in bets, giving back $150 million or so to the state’s General Fund.
 Those numbers (and the huge numbers of games available all over the state) make South Dakota an unlikely but meaningful travel destination for American gamblers.

 At the time of this post was published, South Dakota offers a collection of 336 authorized video lottery games.
 These are easily recognizable as slot, keno, and video poker games like you’d find in a Vegas casino.
 They’ve been modified to meet the technical definition of a lottery game, with the guts of the game replaced by numbers systems that meet the definition of a lotto game.